shivangKheradiya/DSA/7. Tree/README.md

 ## 7.2.1.2 Depth First Seach

 - In order Traversal : Print second(Binary) Visit

+  Extensively used to short the data and remove the duplicated entity.

 - Pre order Traversal : Print First Visit